 Day schools close to Bute House are very popular such as Godolphin & Latymer, Latymer Upper School, St Paul’s Girls’ School, St James’s School, Francis Holland schools and further afield such as North London Collegiate School and City of London School for Girls.

 Popular boarding schools include: Wycombe Abbey, Downe House, St George’s, Ascot, Woldingham School, Queen Anne’s Caversham and Cheltenham Ladies’ College.
-Please see the Moving On section of our website.
+Please see the After Bute House section of our website.

 We welcome children from a range of ethnic and socio-economic backgrounds.

 There is an expectation that girls can read, write and speak English to an age appropriate standard in order to be successful in the assessment.
-The Modern Foreign Language teachers are native speakers and provide appropriate work for girls who speak French or Spanish as their first language.
+The Modern Foreign Language teachers provide appropriate work for girls who speak French or Spanish as their first language.

 Many of our girls have a language other than English as their first language.
 Support for girls with English as an additional language is available to any girls who require this.